 Knowing how to make ghee is simply a must for any Traditional Cook.
 Clarified butter as it is also known, has been used for thousands of years by Indian cultures.
 In fact, traces of ghee have been found on fragments of Indian pottery dating as far back as 6500 BC!

 When in a liquid state and made from unheated butter, ghee is called butter oil.
 Dr. Weston A. Price discovered that butter oil and cod liver oil work synergistically to supercharge absorption of Vitamins A, D, and K2 known as the X-factor.

-Dr. Price always carried flasks of cod liver oil and another of butter oil to the bedside of very ill patients and more often than not, was able to revive them with a few drops of each under the tongue.
-Using cod liver oil or butter oil separately did not have the same deadbed reviving effects.
+Dr. Price always carried flasks of cod liver oil and butter oil to the bedside of very ill patients.
+More often than not, he was able to revive them with a few drops of each under the tongue.
+Using cod liver oil or butter oil separately did not have the same deathbed reviving effects.

-It is best to make your own ghee rather than buying from the store.
-Notice the picture to the left of a jar of ghee that I made myself in my own kitchen with grassbased butter from a local farm.
+It is best to know how to make clarified butter oil or ghee yourself rather than buying from the store.
+Notice the picture above of a jar that I made myself with pastured butter from a local farm.
 It is so yellow!